Mimicry

 Specify the violation you want to ask about so we can direct you to the right specialist.

-Text optimization is the process of improving a website's visibility and accessibility to search engines in order to boost the site's ranking in search results for key queries.
+Text optimization is the process of improving a site's visibility and accessibility for search engines to improve its ranking in search results for relevant search queries.